neptuwunium/posts/markdown/2024-06-22-0436A-linux-gaming-notes.md

 Gamescope might break steam ingration or just exit, in that case add ` -e ` to the end of your command.
 Also ensure that ` -- ` (with spaces) exists ***before*** `%command%`

-## Windows-only Third-Party Mod Tooling
+## Windows-only Third-Party Mod Tooling on Steam

 You can add the mod tools as a non-steam game, given it has a GUI.